waimea-jrgerraty/200-dtd-assessment/docs/Design.md

 ### Review of Functionality

 While the site has more bugs than I would like, I would argue it is still functional enough to be useable.
 The only major bugs that did not get corrected were the buggy task reordering, which is not something you have to do all the time, and you can work around it fine by refreshing.
-The rest of the functionality was addressed in the [development log](Development.md#210824-functionality-testing)
+The rest of the functionality was addressed in the [development log](Development.md#210824-functionality-testing) (24/08/24 functionality testing section)
+Voxsinity also asked for some kind of markdown or rich text support for the task descriptions and subtasks, though

 ### Review of Accessibility